 Presently in Africa there are approximately 20 ongoing State based civil wars, hundreds of persistent non-state conflicts (inter-ethnic, natural resource, xenophobia etc) between organized groups and civilian attacks perpetrated by organized religious violent extremist groups (UCDP/PRIO, 2019).
 These wars/conflicts have resulted in tens of thousands of people being killed and maimed; according to UNHCR there are 30 million internally displaced persons, refugees and asylum-seekers living in Africa, representing almost one-third of the world’s refugee population (https://www.unhcr.org/africa.html#:~:text=Around%2030%20million%20internally%20displaced,of%20the%20world’s%20refugee%20population).

 Our solidarity and prayers are with all people affected by these wars and conflicts, and the urgent interventions needed to transform them at this moment in time around the world.
-Shalom-SCCRR is always available and committed to help in every way possible.
+Shalom-SCCRR is committed to help in every way possible.

 By: Rev. Dr. Patrick Devine, Shalom-SCCRR International Chairman.